« View All Posts

 What is HIPAA Compliance?

-HIPAA (Health Insurance Portability and Accountability Act) is a U.S. law designed to protect Protected Health Information (PHI).
-HIPAA compliance means adhering to the Privacy, Security, and Breach Notification Rules to ensure sensitive health data is handled, stored, and transmitted securely.
+HIPAA (Health Insurance Portability and Accountability Act) is a U.S. law that protects Protected Health Information (PHI) through the Privacy, Security, and Breach Notification Rules.

-“HIPAA compliance is not just about checking a box — it’s about implementing real security measures to protect sensitive patient data,” Harris said.
+“HIPAA compliance is about implementing real security measures to protect sensitive patient data,” Harris said.
 “Many businesses think they’re compliant, but without an actual audit, they could leave major gaps in their security.”

 • Perform regular risk assessments